Gilteritinib vs Midostaurin in FLT3 Mutated Acute Myeloid Leukemia

 Bone marrow aspirate and biopsy will be done on Day 21 after start of Induction and after Induction to assess response.
 Patients with a complete response may proceed to consolidation chemotherapy.
-Another bone marrow aspirate and biopsy will be done after consolidation is complete.
+Another bone marrow aspirate and biopsy will be done after the first cycle of consolidation is complete.

 Mandatory prescreening bone marrow and/or blood samples are required for FLT3 testing.
 Any left-over samples will be requested for future research (optional).

-Mandatory bone marrow samples for research are required after Induction and Consolidation.
-Optional blood samples for patients who receive gilteritinib are also requested for future research.
+Mandatory bone marrow samples for research are required after Induction and if patient receives Consolidation, after the first cycle of Consolidation.

-Acute Myeloid Leukemia Gilteritinib Midostaurin Daunorubicin Cytarabine FLT3 FLT3 Mutation FLT3 Internal Tandem Duplication (ITD) FLT3 ITD FLT3 Tyrosine Kinase Domain (TKD) FLT3 TKD Leukemia Leukemia, Myeloid Leukemia, Myeloid, Acute Staurosporine
+Acute Myeloid Leukemia, Gilteritinib, Midostaurin, Daunorubicin, Cytarabine, FLT3, FLT3 Mutation, FLT3 Internal Tandem Duplication (ITD), FLT3 ITD, FLT3 Tyrosine Kinase Domain (TKD), FLT3 TKD, Leukemia, Myeloid Leukemia, Leukemia, Myeloid, Acute

 - Any patient undergoing bone marrow biopsy with suspicion of or known diagnosis of acute myeloid leukemia (AML) will be asked to sign a Prescreening Consent to allow for centralized testing of bone marrow/peripheral blood samples.